fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 Many have called proof of stake pointless because any incentive provided to mint PoS blocks will tend toward using an equal amount of resources to the expected reward.
 See [this article](http://www.truthcoin.info/blog/pos-still-pointless/) for some exposition about that.
 I agree that it is indeed the case that minters will attempt to expend as much cost as they can in order to maximize their minting rewards.
 However, this argument has two critical flaws.

 The first flaw is that the amount a blockchain costs to support is different from the amount a blockchain costs to attack, and the ratio of blockchain incentives over cost of attack differs between consensus protocols.
 Consider Bitcoin: in an equilibrium state, an attacker of a pure proof-of-work system like Bitcoin will require purchasing 1/2 of the honest hashpower and running that hardware for the duration of the attack (which could be as little as 1 hour).
 On the other hand, the honest miners normally must run and maintain this hashpower at all times ad infinitum.
 So the cost of maintaining the system is far more than the cost of attacking the system.
-In VPoS, the attacker must gain nearly 50% of the actively minting coins which would be a far higher cost than obtaining half of Bitcoin's hashpower, and yet honest minters aren't expending any significant resources at all to maintain this security.
-What this means is that the incentive provided in a system using VPoS can be far lower for a given level of security than in a PoW system.
+In VPoS, the attacker must gain nearly 50% of the actively minting coins which would be a far higher cost than obtaining half of Bitcoin's hashpower, and yet honest minters aren't expending any significant resources at all to maintain this base security.
+What this means is that the incentive provided in a system using VPoS can be far lower for a given level of base security than in a PoW system.

 The second flaw is that the cost of holding on to currency in order to mint PoS blocks (rather than investing it in some other way) is only a cost to the minter, not to the economy in total.
 Again, let's consider Bitcoin.
 When a miner uses electricity to run their mining hardware, the miner loses the electricity (its expended) but also on a global scale that electricity isn't available for anyone else - it is gone for everyone.
 However, this isn't true of currency.
 If some currency is removed from circulation by its owner (say for the purposes of minting), all other currency in circulation increases in value by exactly the amount removed from circulation (for the period of time that currency was out of circulation).
 In other words, while the minter who's using their currency to mint can't use it for other things and thus incurs an opportunity cost, the total value in the economy does not change at all.
 So a pure proof-of-stake system allows costs to be incurred by individuals while no net economic cost is actually incurred when considering the total economy.
 This essentially makes proof-of-stake free, even tho its minters do incur opportunity costs.
 This line of reasoning is actually closely tied to why a non-inflationary currency (ie a currency who's total quantity of coins doesn't change over time) won't actually be the doomsday scenario some have feared.